 A lot of photographers like the look of long exposures, but as one of the more technically challenging genres of photography, it can be extremely difficult to master.
 In this week’s Photo Tip of the Week, we take a look at three fundamental aspects of long exposure photography that will help set you up for success.

 Use Bulb or Time Mode For Ultra Long Exposures

 Long exposure shots can be as little as one second or last for several minutes.
 Most DSLR cameras have the option of up to 30-second exposures, but longer than that you’ll need to set your camera to the bulb setting or time mode.

-In bulb, for example, the shutter remains open for as long as the button is held, which in most cases would be done with a remote release.
-Time mode achieves the same purpose, but
+In bulb, for example, the shutter remains open for as long as the button is held, which in most cases would be done with

 In my article, I provided a few tips for beginning wildlife photographers.
 In this one, I’m going to discuss a sub-genre of wildlife photography that presents enough challenges to be considered separately: photographing birds.
 Capturing great images of birds, especially in the wild, comes with all the difficulties of wildlife photography in general, along with some specifically related to winged wildlife.
 Let’s look at some of those challenges and how to overcome them.